 This amazing scratch Oreo Cake recipe is the perfect combination of chocolate cake, ganache, and Oreo Buttercream!
 There’s just nothing better than this rich, homemade chocolate cake!

 You’re going to need a glass of milk for this one…

 Moist chocolate layers are spread with a thin layer of decadent ganache, filled and frosted with a delicious speckled Oreo buttercream, and finished off with a ganache drizzle.
 SO good.

-Our Oreo Cake recipe is a combination of a few tried & true favorites from our Recipes section!
+Our Oreo Cake recipe (also known as Cookies & Cream Cake) is a combination of a few tried & true favorites from our Recipes section!

 Our Classic Chocolate Cake from Scratch is the only chocolate scratch recipe that you’ll ever need!
 It’s so moist, chocolatey, and bakes up nice and tall.
 If you’d prefer to make a doctored cake mix recipe, you cannot go wrong with this Chocolate Sour Cream Cake!
 Both of these recipes are crowd pleasers and work well with both buttercream & fondant.

 After baking and cooling the three chocolate layers, I piped a dam of buttercream and spread with a thin layer of ganache.
 The ganache recipe that I used is a super simple recipe that can be whipped up in no time with the help of a microwave and equal parts chocolate and heavy cream.

 You can find all of the details for making an easy ganache here: Ganache Drip Recipe.
 It makes for a delicious, gorgeous chocolate glaze or drip!

 Here I am spreading a thin layer of ganache.
 I spread my ganache nice and thin so that I would be able to easily spread a layer of Oreo Buttercream on top of it without a lot of sliding.
 Although I used a thin layer, the ganache delivers an unmistakable layer of richness to an already decadent cake.